Beaches on the Forgotten Coast

 Alligator Point Beaches

 This narrow beach peninsula area boasts eight miles of quiet shoreline and unparalleled fishing.
-There are two main beaches on Alligator Point and several public access areas along the beach plus two boat ramps on the bay side.
+There are two main beaches on Alligator Point, Florida and several public access areas along the beach plus two boat ramps on the bay side.

 Alligator Point Beach